 Of course, homemade cranberry sauce freezes perfectly; it will keep for about 2 months.
 After your cranberry sauce has cooled, store it in a plastic freezer friendly container or freezer bag, fill it up with your cranberry sauce, and seal tightly.
 Let your freezer take it from there.

 I have to go all food ‘sciency’ on this one.
 There’s a natural polysaccharide present in the walls of cranberries called pectin.
 Pectin is a gelling agent, which means it is responsible for your cranberry sauce’s lightness or thickness.

 To get the full effect of pectin in your sauce, you have to cook your cranberries until they explode!
 When they explode, they bond with the sugar; this is what makes your sauce thicken.
 Just keep boiling!
 Let the sauce boil until it becomes thick.

 How To Store Cranberry Sauce Made From Scratch?

 It’s Thanksgiving night; you finally catch a break.
 You step into the kitchen, begin to wrap up the leftover turkey, and then ooooohhh!
 There’s some cranberry sauce left.
 What to do?

 To store for a short period: Use a mason jar or airtight plastic container and store it in your refrigerator.

 For a more extended period: Use a freezer-safe bag or plastic container, pour your cranberry sauce in and store it in your freezer.
 Make sure the bag or container is airtight.

-- 12 oz fresh cranberries washed & dried
+- 2 12 oz bags fresh cranberries, washed and dried

 *Nutrition information is a rough estimate.